polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 ![Editing your translation entities](https://servergardens.files.wordpress.com/2020/10/editing-translation-entities.png)

+Of course, the idea is that you give your translation back office workers direct access to the above dashboard, such that they can themselves edit the entities that Google can't handle correctly for some reasons.
+This is done easily by creating new users using the built in auth mechanisms of Magic.
+For the record, you do *not* want to give these people root access.
+Probably smarter to create some new role, and associate your users with this role instead.
+For then to make sure you give Create, Update and Delete rights to these roles during the crudifiction process.

 ## Getting started

 1. Make sure you have the latest version of Magic, at least version 8.4.1